bradsk88/firefly-iii-royalbank-com/README.md

 - Provides code examples for interacting with the Firefly III API

 ## Building your own extension
 Fork this repo and use it as a base for your extension.
+Implement the content scripts in the [`src/content_scripts`](src/content_scripts) directory to scrape your bank's pages.

 ## Future Plans
 Ideally, this project would use dependency injection, so you can provide your